How to Pick a Car Battery That’s Right for Your Climate

 Knowing how to pick a car battery when the weather changes is crucial.
 Make up, cold cranking amps and reserve capacity are all factors that play a part in determining which battery is best for you.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on selecting a car battery for your climate, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Flickr.